Guide to Graduate Study in Integrative Biology

 This individual serves as a departmental liaison to the Graduate Employees Union (GEU).
 The steward communicates union news to the current TAs in Integrative Biology, communicates the concerns of Integrative Biology TAs to the GEU, and affects GEU policy decisions.
 A graduate student must currently be appointed as a Teaching Assistant in Integrative Biology to serve as Steward.

 You must complete a travel request in the Department office (with Janet Hershberger, in particular) before you travel, regardless of whether or not you will be reimbursed.
-Each trip out of state requires a new travel request, but one "travel throughout Michigan” statement is good for all travel during the specified time period.
+Each trip out of state requires a new travel request, but one "travel throughout Michigan” request is good for all travel during the specified time period.
 You cannot be reimbursed for travel without first being authorized.
 Policy for travel in support of your research project is set by your Major Professor.
 When filling out a travel request and/or expense report consult with Integrative Biology office staff.
 Consult with your Major Professor regarding opportunities to present your research at regional, national, and international meetings.

 Occasionally, you may have to make out-of-pocket miscellaneous purchases in support of research activities.
 If you are eligible through reimbursement, provide the receipt and an account number to the clerk/receptionist, in the Integrative Biology office, and a check will be mailed to you via the Department Office.
 Do not make purchases of items that you can get through University Stores or through Open Orders.